-May 2007 Ian Chiu
+May 2021 Ian Chiu

-After getting the software up and running, the steps to completing a drive duplication involves setting up a batch job; pointing the software to the files or ISO images you want to copy; and lastly, plugging in all the drives where you need the content duplicated.
+After getting the software up and running, the steps to completing a drive duplication involve setting up a batch job; pointing the software to the files or ISO images you want to copy; and lastly, plugging in all the drives where you need the content duplicated.
 Our tests, which included preparation of Windows 7 64-bit ISO on 16 drives, showed the Nexcopy allowed us to finish a task about 13 times faster than doing it manually.
 Performance could be further improved if you opt for faster flash drives in lieu of generic ones.

 Data security is of paramount importance in today’s digital era.
 While encryption is one method of protecting sensitive information and confidential data from prying eyes, it is, however, limited to an all-or-nothing access model.
-Nexcopy has a solution called USB Copy Protection that is more flexible and that can be customized to specific needs.
+Nexcopy has a solution called USB Copy Protection (detailed overview) that is more flexible and that can be customized to specific needs.

 USB Copy Protection is platform independent as well as requiring no admin rights on Windows to open the files.
-Supported file types include all the popular open standards, including PDF, HTML, JPEG, PNG, MP3 and MP4.
+Supported file types include all the popular open standards, including PDF, HTML, JPEG, PNG, MP3, and MP4.
 The drives can also be assigned a password for an extra layer of security.
 Last not but least, the DRM can work alongside Nexcopy’s USB duplicators to reduce preparation time for batch jobs.